marta-0/pneumonia_detection_from_xrays/README.md

 ### 1. [Exploratory Data Analysis](EDA.ipynb)

-The first part of this project involve exploratory data analysis (EDA) to understand and describe the content and nature of the data.
+The first part of this project involves exploratory data analysis (EDA) to understand and describe the content and nature of the data.
 This includes:

 * The patient demographic data analysis
 * The distribution of other diseases that are comorbid with pneumonia